 Best time to dive

 What makes the Red Sea an even more popular diving destination, apart from the thriving underwater life, is the ideal diving conditions.
 Water temperatures range from 21 to 29 degrees Celsius.
 The visibility here can really fluctuate due to the fine sediment from the mangrove forests, so on windy days the visibility can go down, but on average will be between 10 and 20 metres.
 Divers can dive here throughout the year.

 Nabq is the type of diving area for divers who want to come and glide through the clear waters and admire the well preserved, pristine, large coral reefs.
 It’s where divers can relax and just be immersed in what the Red Sea has to offer.
 Divers come to enjoy guided dives here.

 What to see

-Aside from it being a well protected marine area, Nabq also has the unique mangroves which grow in the saline waters.
+Aside from it being a well-protected marine area, Nabq also has unique mangroves which grow in the saline waters.
 This variety of geographical environments also attract a variety of animal species.
 Some marine species even use the jungle like roots of the mangroves as their mating grounds.
 Divers can be entranced by the reef species which surround this flourishing reef.

 Best places to dive

 Dive centres and dive resorts from Sharm El Sheik will visit this area of stunning, flourishing and healthy coral reef which has unique formations to continuously keep divers interested.